Ganesan-Group-Codes-and-Analysis/PolyAnalysis/README.md

  - Github repository and necessary modifications are listed within /PolyBuild/

 **Python** - Version 3.8.10
+ - All Python codes provided were written in 3.8.10, other versions of Python may be compatible
 ```
 # Current Python Packages: python3 -m pip list
 Package         Version